rackner/kubernetes-faster/README.md

 This folder contains forked helm charts (and in some cases, plain Kubernetes YAML files) for a variety of applications which run on our default clusters.
 We run several types of applications, all of which are peripheral in nature.
 We've included a brief sentence about the components here, but for a full explanation check the documentation in the /helm folder.
 In the future, as more packages support Kustomize, that may alternately be used instead.

+Assuming the installation of all starter-applications, the stack diagram for our Nodes and Pods looks like this:

+What follows is a list of the applications in our starter application set.
+There is a MUCH more in depth explanation of the applications that were chosen (and why they were chosen) in the readme inside the starter-applications folder.

 ### Service Mesh

 Istio - Service Mesh